MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-url-and-ip-addresses.md

 # Power BI URLs and IP address ranges

 **Power BI** requires connectivity to the Internet.
-The endpoints below should be reachable for customers using **Power BI**, including Government Community Cloud (GCC).
+The endpoints below should be reachable for customers using **Power BI**.

 Please read each service introduction for more info.
-Wildcards represent all levels under the root domain and we use N/A when information is not available.
-Destinations are listed with FQDN/domain only, CIDR prefixes only, or a pairing of FQDNs that represent specific CIDR prefixes along with Port(s) information.
+Wildcards represent all levels under the root domain, and we use N/A when information is not available.
+Destinations are listed with FQDN/domain, links to other sites that have more detail only, along with port information.

 For any remaining optional FQDNs, wildcards, DNS, CDN, CRL, or other unpublished destinations requested by **Power BI**, ensure clients can access them over the Internet.